sarscov2-phylodynamics/sarscov2-phylodynamics.github.io/_posts/2020-06-07-Madinah-April-20.md

 ![plot of chunk Rt]({{ site.url }}/assets/20200607-213403-ab612274/Rt.png)

 *Figure 5: Reproduction number through time.
-The black vertical dashed line indicates the date of last sample in Madinah in this analysis.
-Orange and red dashed lines indicate dates of school closure and general lockdown in Madinah, respectively. *
+The black vertical dashed line indicates the date of last sample in Madinah in this analysis. *

 Reproduction number at last sample (2020-04-20): **1.51 [0.273-1.92]** median [95% CrI]